sandrolubis/Sudden-Stratospheric-Warmings/README.md

 # Sudden Stratospheric Warmings

- A simple NCL's code to calculate the central dates of the SSWs following Charlton and Polvani (2007) and final stratospheric warming (FSW) following Black et al., (2002)
+ A simple NCL's code to calculate the central dates of the SSWs following Charlton and Polvani (2007) and stratospheric final warming (SFW) following Black et al., (2002)

  SSWs Criteria: